Ignoring WHO call, major nations stick to vaccine booster plans | Health

 The decision to press ahead with booster shots despite the WHO's strongest statement yet highlights the huge inequities in responses to the pandemic as richer nations ramp up programmes to protect citizens from the more infectious Delta variant.
 French President Emmanuel Macron said France was working on rolling out third doses to the elderly and vulnerable from September.

 Germany intends to give boosters to immunocompromised patients, the very elderly and nursing home residents from September, the health ministry said.
-Israeli Prime Minister Naftali Bennett urged older citizens to get a third shot after the government last month kicked off a campaign to give booster doses.
+Israeli Prime Minister Naftali Bennett in a statement urged older citizens to get a third shot after the government last month kicked off a campaign to give booster doses.

+"Whoever is over the age of 60, and has yet to receive the third dose of the vaccine, is six times more susceptible to severe illness and - heaven forbid - death," Bennett said.
+In an online discussion with the public and journalists, Bennett said Israel's drive to give third doses of the Pfizer/BioNTech vaccine to people over 60 would provide vital information to the world on combating the Delta variant.

 INEQUALITIES MOUNT High-income countries administered around 50 doses for every 100 people in May, and that number has since doubled, according to WHO.
 Low-income countries have only been able to administer 1.5 doses for every 100 people, due to lack of supplies.